Shalha-Mucha18/Short-flix/README.md

 - **Media Hosting**: Upload videos to cloud storage (AWS S3 or Cloudinary) instead of using external links
 - **Infinite Scroll**: Load videos dynamically as the user scrolls

-## AI Usage
-This project was developed with the aid of an AI coding assistant.
-The AI helped:
-- Scaffold the monorepo structure for Next.js and Python backend
-- Design the "Short-flix" UI with modern aesthetics and responsive CSS
-- Debug cross-origin resource sharing (CORS) and API routing issues
-- Troubleshoot Vercel deployment issues and switch from FastAPI to BaseHTTPRequestHandler for better serverless compatibility
-- Configure the Vercel deployment settings for a seamless hybrid build